Nashawena Island

 Nashawena Island is the second largest of the Elizabeth Islands of Dukes County, Massachusetts, United States.
 It lies between Cuttyhunk Island to the west and Pasque Island to the east.
-The island has a land area of 7.076 km2 and an official permanent population of 2 persons as of the 2000 U.S. Census.
+The island has a land area of 7.076 km2 and a population of two persons as of the 2000 U.S. Census.
 The island is part of the town of Gosnold, Massachusetts.
-Nashawena is an Indian word meaning "middle island".
+Nashawena is a Wampanoag word meaning "middle island".
 Rock Island and Baret Island are two small islands located north of Nashawena.